StampyAI/GDocsRelatedThings/README.md

 ## Fetch and Parse a Single Document
 The `devtool.js` script can be run using node.js to either fetch the JSON or the parsed markdown for a google doc.
 See the script for parameter details.

+## Git diff changes
+The `dev-output-diff.sh` bash script can be run to do a git diff of document to visualize how changes in a feature branch will affect the parsed markdown.